What is a custom domain name?

 The website that uses a custom domain name must represent a Georgia Tech unit such as department, school, college, research, lab, and organization.

-The custom domain name requester must be an active Georgia Tech employee (Staff and Faculty members).
+The custom domain name requester must be an active Georgia Tech full time employee (Staff and Faculty members).
 For Student Organization website, faculty/advisor/full time staff needs to submit a request for students.